“To see a world in a grain of sand, And Heaven in a wild flower,

 Hold infinity in the palm of your hand, And eternity in an hour.”

 William Blake, ‘Auguries of Innocence’ circa 1803

 In many parts of the world the difference between what we call ‘Knowledge’ and what is ‘Doctrine’ are indistinguishable.
 Both form what we call ‘Truths’ or ‘Facts’, and become tenets, of transmittable belief.

 Where once (scriptural) doctrine was its own authority, to be interpreted by teachers, in schools.
 Today, where religious doctrine is eroded, its ‘Authority’ in the form of ‘Knowledge’ still passes through teachers, and is transmitted as ‘Facts’ as though they were doctrinair (theologial)’Truths’.
-This statement is validated by the amount of interest in teacher training given over to the development of attention-signals and class-control, where little time in the teacher training curriculum is devoted to techniques to promote ‘critical understanding’.
+This statement is validated by the amount of interest in teacher-training that is given over to the development of attention-signals and class-control, where little time in the teacher training curriculum is devoted to techniques to promote ‘critical understanding’.

 The ancient concept of ‘Logos’ is described in a variety of ways.
 Christian Theology states as a matter of doctrine that the ‘Logos’ is the ‘Word’ of God, or a ‘Principle’ of divine reason.
 In the more critical dialogues of Greek philosopher Plato, Logos was the ‘Word’, or the thought behind the words contributing to the dialogue through which understanding flowed, it was also rational ‘Principle’ that ordered the universe.